 While the Choctaw tribe knew how to turn dried sassafras

 leaves into a thickener called filé powder, people

 from Africa planted okra, which they called by a name that

-contributed the idea of adding fish to jambalaya stews, while sausage-loving Germans
+Paella-loving Spaniards contributed the idea of adding fish

 been the first to craft andouille.

 Put all those influences together and you have the makings

 of Cajun cookery that smells and tastes as if it simmered

 for hours in Louisianas bayou country, perhaps in

 The food is just like the music, chef Jim Schonfeld